marekStef/decentralised-storage-system/apps/activityTracker/README.md

 Lastly, we need `Wlanapi.lib`.
 This is also provided by Windows SDK so if u followed the previous step, you are free to go!
 Note: `Wlanapi.lib` is also included among `Additional Dependencies` in the Linker settings of Visual Studio solution.

 Now we are able to use run the project by building it in the menu.

+You need to build the project using Visual Studio as there is post build event defined in `.vcxproj` file which copies needed images to output directory.

 ---